— ubasoku | living in the practice: an interview with 'marathon-monk' mitsunaga kakudo.

 Interviewer: You would have been so young!

-Mitsunaga: Yusa Sakai, who performed the pilgrimage before me, was quite old when he started it!
+Mitsunaga: Yusai Sakai, who performed the pilgrimage before me, was quite old when he started it.
 It's common for people to begin it around my age.

 Interviewer: Is that so?
-Since the war I think you are the 10th person to do so.
+Since the war I think you are the tenth person to do so.

 Mitsunaga: That's right.
-The original material established by the founder of this practice, Soo, is said to have been mostly lost after Mt.
+The original material established by the founder of this practice, Sōō, is said to have been mostly lost after Mt.
 Hiei was burned down by Oda Nobunaga.
-Since the Edo period that has been about one person every 10 years.
+Since the Edo period there has been roughly one person every 10 years.

 Interviewer: When did the practice begin?